 The area was safer because we could create a solid foundation adding some big sticks to the branches that were already there.
 We built the nature hut up with a lot of big, long sticks and then covered it in smaller sticks, pine cones and a few leaves.
 Then, we weaved long grasses through sticks.

-I’m hoping that the nature hut will remain a place that’s visited regularly by the children who made it and that it will hold memories of working in the forest, as a team to build something magical and spectacular.
+I’m hoping that the nature hut will remain a place that’s visited regularly by the children who made it.
+Either way, it will hold memories of working in the forest, as a team to build something magical and spectacular together.

-This shelter may not be water proof or keep us safe from the elements as yet, but I hope that one day this group of children will go back and finish it off to a point where they could all sleep in there one night.
+This shelter may not be water proof or keep us safe from the elements as yet.
+I hope that one day the same group of children will go back and finish it off to a point where they could all sleep in there over night.
 What an exhilarating experience to really sleep in your very own nature shelter!

-Have you made a nature shelter with your kids?
+Have you made a nature shelter for kids before?